aiven/terraform-provider-aiven/docs/data-sources/project.md

 ### Required

-- `project` (String) Defines the name of the project.
-Name must be globally unique (between all Aiven customers) and cannot be changed later without destroying and re-creating the project, including all sub-resources.
+- `project` (String) The name of the project.
+Names must be globally unique among all Aiven customers and cannot be changed later without destroying and re-creating the project, including all sub-resources.

 ### Read-Only

-- `account_id` (String) An optional property to link a project to an already existing account by using account ID.
+- `account_id` (String) Link a project to an existing account using its account ID.
+This field is deprecated.
+Use `parent_id` instead.
 To set up proper dependencies please refer to this variable as a reference.
 - `add_account_owners_admin_access` (Boolean) If parent_id is set, grant account owner team admin access to the new project.
 The default value is `true`.
-- `available_credits` (String) The amount of platform credits available to the project.
-This could be your free trial or other promotional credits.
+- `available_credits` (String) The number of trial or promotional credits remaining for this project.
-- `billing_group` (String) The id of the billing group that is linked to this project.
+- `billing_group` (String) The ID of the billing group this project is assigned to.
 To set up proper dependencies please refer to this variable as a reference.
-- `ca_cert` (String, Sensitive) The CA certificate of the project.
+- `ca_cert` (String, Sensitive) The CA certificate for the project.
 This is required for configuring clients that connect to certain services like Kafka.
-- `copy_from_project` (String) is the name of another project used to copy billing information and some other project attributes like technical contacts from.
-This is mostly relevant when an existing project has billing type set to invoice and that needs to be copied over to a new project.
-(Setting billing is otherwise not allowed over the API.)
-This only has effect when the project is created.
+- `copy_from_project` (String) The name of the project to copy billing information, technical contacts, and some other project attributes from.
+This is most useful to set up the same billing method when you use bank transfers to pay invoices for other projects.
+You can only do this when creating a project.
+You can't set the billing over the API for an existing.
 To set up proper dependencies please refer to this variable as a reference.
-- `default_cloud` (String) Defines the default cloud provider and region where services are hosted.
-This can be changed freely after the project is created.
-This will not affect existing services.
+- `default_cloud` (String) Default cloud provider and region where services are hosted.
+This can be changed after the project is created and will not affect existing services.
-- `estimated_balance` (String) The current accumulated bill for this project in the current billing period.
+- `estimated_balance` (String) The monthly running estimate for this project for the current billing period.
 - `id` (String) The ID of this resource.
-- `parent_id` (String) An optional property to link a project to an already existing organization or account by using its ID.
+- `parent_id` (String) Link a project to an [organization, organizational unit,](https://aiven.io/docs/platform/concepts/orgs-units-projects) or account by using its ID.
 To set up proper dependencies please refer to this variable as a reference.
-- `payment_method` (String) The method of invoicing used for payments for this project, e.g. `card`.
+- `payment_method` (String) The payment type used for this project.
+For example,`card`.
 - `tag` (Set of Object) Tags are key-value pairs that allow you to categorize projects. (see [below for nested schema](#nestedatt--tag))
-- `technical_emails` (Set of String) Defines the email addresses that will receive alerts about upcoming maintenance updates or warnings about service instability.
-It is  good practice to keep this up-to-date to be aware of any potential issues with your project.
+- `technical_emails` (Set of String) The email addresses for [project contacts](https://aiven.io/docs/platform/howto/technical-emails), who will receive important alerts and updates about this project and its services.
+You can also set email contacts at the service level.
+It's good practice to keep these up-to-date to be aware of any potential issues with your project.
 - `use_source_project_billing_group` (Boolean) Use the same billing group that is used in source project.

 <a id="nestedatt--tag"></a>